Published on: October 21, 2025

 When visiting crowded spaces such as a market, museum, tourist destination or city street, stay aware of your surroundings and be mindful with hygiene.
 You may infect others around you just as much as they may infect you!
 Especially in countries where vaccines may be less available to poorer or more remote regions, simply sneezing or coughing without covering your face, or touching things without washing your hands, may make vulnerable people very ill.

-Another point of risk may be the local tap water.
+Another potential risk is the local tap water.
 Check your destination’s sanitation and water purification laws.
 If the location has a history of leaving travelers sick with diarrhea or waterborne illness, then it may be wise to stick with bottled water, or at least purifying the tap with a range of water purification products available on the market.
 View this guide for more information on safe water purification methods.

 Food and other liquids should be considered carefully as well.
 Buying local street food can be an extremely rewarding (and delicious!) experience, as many countries offer unique dishes which can’t be found almost anywhere in the world, and local vendors are sometimes considered the “hidden gems” of the destination’s gastronomic landscape.
 In fact, sometimes street food can be safer than restaurant offerings!